7:35 min. digital video

 with John Lawrence Toljanic

-In Greek mythology, landscapes are inextricably integrated with narratives because natural phenomena are the animated by the Gods in this tradition.
+In Greek mythology, narratives are inextricable from landscape because natural phenomena are the animated by the Gods.
 In as much as Poseidon rules the sea- is embodied as the sea- the ocean becomes an active participant in the story.
 I am currently making paintings and videos that explore how landscapes operate in narratives of contemporary American mythology, as well as in the narratives of personal mythology.

-For years, I've made images to produce in the viewer disorientation within familiar contexts, wonder at ranges of scale, and mystery; generally drawing visual references from desert landscapes, which can affect cognitive and emotional states.
-Recently, I've been drawing from contemporary concepts in quantum and astrophysics, which effect similar internal states for me as the desert landscapes do.
+I generally intend my work to produce in the viewer disorientation within familiar contexts, wonder at ranges of scale, and a sense of mystery.
+For years, I've drawn visual references from desert landscapes, which can effect these specific cognitive and emotional states.
+Recently, I've been drawing on concepts in quantum and astrophysics, which inspire me to similar internal states.
 My practice has been evolving to consider interactions of mind and place more directly than in my abstractions of desert landscapes, addressing specific relationships between location and memory.
 In this project and others, I'm incorporating significant locations in my personal history in videos and paintings.

 LL Kessner folds experiences with landscapes into enigmatic abstract paintings, drawings and videos.
 Her current body of work explores relationships between mind and place.
 In her work, Kessner sometimes incorporates autobiographical elements, which can be narrative or material in nature.
 She uses these specific, personal references as lenses through which to glimpse some common human experience.
 The adaptations of these self-reflexive elements are consistently aimed to draw the viewer toward contemplation of things shared.